Skip to main content

 There have been significant developments in case law in relation to Article 8 recently.
 The law is presently very complicated and it is not entirely clear what direction the courts will take in relation to Article 8.
 There is a significant amount of case law which is the subject of much legal analysis and debate.
 Advisers should be aware of significant decisions such as Docherty v Birmingham City Council.
 [2] This particularly complicated case contains numerous significant judgments but advisers should note that the full practical effect of the Docherty case is not yet apparent.
 Advisers should encourage clients who may be affected by Article 8 to seek specialised legal advice immediately.

-Since the Docherty case, there have been further developments in case law.
-[3] Again, these are complicated decisions and the full practical effect in relation to eviction proceedings is not clear and specialist legal advice should be sought where advisers are unsure of the legal position.
-The Equality and Human Rights Commission has produced guidance explaining how human rights caselaw and legislation affects providers of social housing.
+These are complicated decisions and the full practical effect in relation to eviction proceedings is not clear and specialist legal advice should be sought where advisers are unsure of the legal position.
+The Equality and Human Rights Commission guidance Human Rights at Home explains how human rights caselaw and legislation affects providers of social housing.
 Whilst the Docherty case deals directly with Gypsy and Traveller communities, the other cases do not.
 However, all cases are significant in terms of the effect of Article 8 on evictions proceedings by a public authority for example a local authority landlord.

 Article 14: prohibition of discrimination